-Material Diameter Pipe Depth of Erosion OBJECTID Туре (inches) 1 ' Erosion Condition (ft) Cost Location VI - Other Comments?
-Notes The pipe is severely damaged broken off in Has some erosion around 181 Corrugate 15 Good 1 - Severe Erosion (>5ft) 6 ft many places the outfall There is about 6 ft of erosion and the pipe is The pipe is in decent shape 292 Corrugate 12 Fair 1 - Severe Erosion (>5ft) 6 ft hanging out 20 ft in with no visible damage 299 Corrugate 12 Excellent 1 - Severe Erosion (>5ft) 6 sinkhole The pipe has erosion occurring down the The pipe is in pieces coming hillside, approx 5-6 ft no down the hillside and is 306 Corrugated 15 Very Poor 1 - Severe Erosion (>5ft) 5-6 ft standing water causing severe erosion Labeled as a 1 because of Goes from a 18" CMP to a 18" Corrugated Plastic Pipe the CMP pipe is in i i i i i i i i i i i i i i i i i i i decent shape, but as it belly of the gully, there is switches to the Plastic pipe another major break in the pipe, causing a hole to there are multiple breaks in start eroding also erosion the pipe, causing water to under the pipe as it goes erode underneath the pipe 40 Corrugate 18 Poor 1 - Severe Erosion (>5ft) 3-5 ft down the hill from the break points This is not a pipe, but there is erosion from stormwater happening There is bad erosion here, 215 Other Poor 1 - Severe Erosion (>5ft) 5 ft here affecting road There is some erosion outside the pipe, approx 3 ft there is some severe TELEVISE!
+Material Diameter Pipe Depth of Erosion OBJECTID (inches) 1 ' Erosion Condition (ft) Cost Location VI - Other Comments?
+Notes The pipe is severely damaged broken off in Has some erosion around 181 Corrugate 15 Good 1 - Severe Erosion (>5ft) 6 ft many places the outfall There is about 6 ft of erosion and the pipe is The pipe is in decent shape 292 Corrugate 12 Fair 1 - Severe Erosion (>5ft) 6 ft hanging out 20 ft in with no visible damage 299 Corrugate 12 Excellent 1 - Severe Erosion (>5ft) 6 sinkhole The pipe has erosion occurring down the The pipe is in pieces coming hillside, approx 5-6 ft no down the hillside and is 306 Corrugate 15 Very Poor 1 - Severe Erosion (>5ft) 5-6 ft standing water causing severe erosion Goes from a 18" CMP to a 18" Corrugated Plastic proximity to houses The Pipe the CMP pipe is in bottom of the pipe in the decent shape, but as it belly of the gully, there is switches to the Plastic pipe another major break in the to dump down the hill, pipe, causing a hole to there are multiple breaks in start eroding also erosion under the pipe as it goes erode underneath the pipe 40 Corrugate 18 Poor 1 - Severe Erosion (>5ft) 3-5 ft from the break points This is not a pipe, but there is erosion from stormwater happening There is bad erosion here, 215 Other Poor 1 - Severe Erosion (>5ft) 5 ft here affecting road There is some erosion outside the pipe, approx 3 ft there is some severe TELEVISE!
 Pipe may be erosion by part of the broken or damaged exposed pipe at the top of 277 Corrugate 15 Poor 1 - Severe Erosion (>5ft) 3 ft hill outfall